UnkindPartition/ansi-terminal/Contributing.md

 Many other packages depend on `ansi-terminal`.
-As at May 2019, over 190 packages on [Hackage](https:https://hackage.haskell.org/) depend on it.
+As at August 2020, over 220 packages on [Hackage](https:https://hackage.haskell.org/) depend on it.
 Consider raising an [issue](https://github.com/feuerbach/ansi-terminal/issues) to discuss a proposed change before making a pull request.